Shortage Means Opportunity

 SUPPLY/DEMAND IMBALANCE MEANS UNPARALLELED OPPORTUNITY FOR NEW REPORTERS

 The marketplace has spoken.
-Stenographic reporters are in demand, increasing by the day, because we provide the state-of-the-art services that no alternative voice-capture method can match.
+Stenographic reporters and captioners are in demand, increasing by the day, because we provide the state-of-the-art services that no alternative voice-capture method can match.
 Stenographic reporters are in demand in the vast and growing freelance market.
 Stenographic reporters are in demand in courts across the nation.
-Stenographic reporters are in demand as broadcast captioners and CART providers. (watch TV news segment about court reporting)
+Steno captioners are in demand as broadcast captioners and CART providers. (watch TV news segment)

 These are facts.
 If voice-recording technologies were the answer, they would have replaced us 50 years ago.
 But they haven’t.
 Because they aren’t good enough.
 The inadequacies of voice-recording are well documented.
 The superiority of stenographic reporting is unchallenged.

-Employers of court reporters – small local agencies, large national firms, courts, captioning companies – are feeling the pinch.
-The problem is too few reporters to satisfy demand.
+Employers – small local agencies, large national firms, courts, captioning companies – are feeling the pinch.
+The problem is too few stenographic professionals to satisfy demand.
 The solution?
 That’s where you come in.